eScatter/pyelsepa/README.rst

 pyelsepa
 ========

 This is a Python wrapper for the Fortran code ELSEPA, which does a "Dirac partial-wave calculation of elastic scattering of electrons and positrons by atoms, positive ions and molecules".
 ELSEPA is described in Salvat, Jablonski and Powell (2005) [1]_ (which is, sadly, behind a paywall).
-The Fortran source can be downloaded at Elsevier's Computer Physics Communications Program Library `adus_v1_0.tar.gz`_ under a researchers attribution type of license.
+The original Fortran source can be downloaded at Elsevier's Computer Physics Communications Program Library `adus_v1_0.tar.gz`_ under a researchers attribution type of license.

-This Python wrapper uses `Docker`_ to wrap the Fortran code in a clean environment.
+This Python wrapper relies on a slightly modified version of ELSEPA, which can be found on `github`_.
+The difference is in the use of an environment variable that allows us to run multiple instances of ELSEPA in parallel.

 Requirements
 ~~~~~~~~~~~~